Mudd the Student

-Yoon Seung-min (born January 23, 2000), known professionally as Mudd the Student (stylized as Mudd the student), is a South Korean rapper, singer, producer and songwriter.
-He first garnered attention when he appeared on the rap competition TV show Show Me the Money 10 in 2021.
+Mudd the student (born 윤승민 Yoon Seung-min, January 23, 2000) is a South Korean singer-songwriter and rapper.
+He is known for his experimental sound, combining rock with electronica, hip hop, and pop elements.

 Early life

-Yoon Seung-min was born on January 23, 2000, in Anyang, Gyeonggi and grew up in Gijang, Busan.
-In 2019, he applied to the Vans "Musician Wanted" contest and was selected as the Top 5.
-Later that year, he moved to Seoul to pursue his music career.
+Yoon Seung-min was born in Anyang, Gyeonggi Province, and raised in Gijang, Busan.

+In 2019, he applied to the Vans “Musician Wanted” contest and was selected as a top 5 finalist, which prompted him to seriously pursue a music career.

-He adopted the stage name "Mudd the Student" because he likes how "Mudd" sounds and "Student" reflects his motto that everything has something to learn from.
+He adopted the stage name "Mudd the student" because he likes how "Mudd" sounds and "Student" reflects his motto that everything has something to learn from.